 People who suffer from depression or schizophrenia are often also affected by other psychiatric disorders such as alcohol addiction or ADHD.
 Sabine Spijker, professor of Molecular Mechanisms of Cognition in Neuropsychiatric Disorders at Vrije Universiteit Amsterdam, studies how changes in those brain cells that are essential for memory and learning are brought about by these disorders.

 Getting crops to flourish under a cloudy sky

 Crop yields need to be boosted to feed a world population that will soon reach 9 billion.
 Roberta Croce, professor of the Biophysics of Photosynthesis and Energy, is investigating possible ways of helping plants to make more efficient use of solar energy, f.e. by helping photosynthetic systems to respond more flexibly to conditions of sunshine and shade, thus allowing plant growth rates to be increased by up to 20 per cent.

 Decision-making based on growing databases

 Companies and government organizations have access to growing volumes of data on which to base their decision-making.
-Sandjai Bhulai, professor of Business Analytics at VU Amsterdam, develops models that can help these organizations to process the information contained in these growing databases to allow them to achieve their objectives, such as reducing food wastage by means of smart logistics or saving water with the aid of dynamic pricing schemes.
+Sandjai Bhulai, professor of Business Analytics, develops models that can help these organizations to process the information contained in these growing databases to allow them to achieve their objectives, such as reducing food wastage by means of smart logistics or saving water with the aid of dynamic pricing schemes.